-We've had the pleasure of visiting Alberta three times in the winter and three times in summer.
-Deb was born in Alberta, and we love the province.
-This guide shares the very best things to do in Alberta according to Dave and Deb.
+We've had the pleasure of visiting Alberta three times in the winter and four times in summer.
+Deb was born in Alberta, and we love the province so we know a thing or two about all the things to do in Alberta.

 Things to do in Alberta